sketchfab/unreal-plugin/README.md

 - Supports external textures and textures embedded in binary files.
 	- Does not support textures embedded as ascii inside gltf files.
 - No sampler support (ie uv tiling).

-## Partially Implemented

-There is also WIP on importing a scene via 'File->Import Into Level'.
-This does not import anything at this stage and you should avoid using it to load glTF files.

 ## What's Not Supported And Will Not Be In Version 1.0